Fuzail96/Fuzail96/README.md

 - 👋 Hi, I’m @Fuzail96
 - 👀 I’m interested in API development and deployment.
-- 🌱 I’m currently learning ...
+- 🌱 I’m still learning ...
-- 💞️ I’m looking to collaborate on Devops
+- 💞️ I’m looking to collaborate on Python/GenAI developments.

 <!---
 Fuzail96/Fuzail96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.